Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Dokku Strengths

-- Rock solid — One of the oldest self-hosting platforms
+- Rock solid — One of the oldest self-hosting projects around

-- Plugin architecture — Install only what you need
+- Plugin architecture — Install what you need, nothing you don’t

-- Simple mental model — Apps, domains, config, done
+- Simple mental model — Apps, domains, config.
+That’s the scope

 Dokku Weaknesses

-- CLI only — No web interface at all
+- CLI only — No web interface.
+If you hate the terminal, stop reading

 - Single server only — No built-in multi-server support

-- No Docker Compose — Like CapRover, single-container apps only
+- No Docker Compose — Single-container apps, like CapRover

 - Learning curve — You need to be comfortable with the command line